Class SharedData

 • newInstance

-public static SharedData newInstance(io.vertx.core.shareddata.SharedData arg)
+public static SharedData newInstance(io.vertx.core.shareddata.SharedData delegate)